Best dog walks in Bristol31 August 2023

 Walking our furry friends is such an important part of dog ownership.
 If you’re borrowing a dog, you might not know the best places to go, so we hope to inspire you with these local wagtastic walking spots for you and your doggy, borrowed or owned, in Bristol.

 Eastville Park lies just to the South of the River Frome in the North East of the city of Bristol.
-It’s a large and open grassy area, which features several footpaths lined by trees, a pavilion, boathouse and lake.
+It’s a large and open grassy area, that features several footpaths lined by trees, a pavilion, a boathouse and a lake.

 The park is a popular location for community events and in May 2015 was host to the Love Saves the Day festival - a weekend-long celebration of underground music!
 At almost 50 acres in size, there is plenty of room for you and your dog to stroll along the river, play fetch in the open fields or watch ducks in the lake.